FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/visual_pacenotes_editor.md

 ⚠️ **Important**

-The updated icons system relies on two components:

-1. Modified co-driver package files
-2. Flags in the pacenote file for the stage

 To ensure your updated icons appear in-game, you must:

-- Generate the pacenote file using *RBR Pacenote Lab*, or
+- Generate the pacenote file using **RBR Pacenote Lab**, or
-- Import and re-export existing pacenote files via *RBR Roadbook* after patching your package files with this tool
+- Import and re-export existing pacenote files via **RBR Roadbook** *after* patching your package files with this tool
+- Alternatively, you can use the **built-in patching tool** to regenerate the flags in your pacenote files.
+This allows you to patch a single pacenote file or all files located in the `Plugins\NGPCarMenu\MyPacenotes` folder.

+> 💡 It is recommended to create a backup of your files before patching, in case you need to revert changes.